GLOBAL MARKETS-Stocks slide on Apple's forecast, dollar rebounds

 Oil prices fell as U.S. crude stockpiles rose last week, remaining high above the five-year seasonal average, while gasoline stocks decreased and distillate inventories rose, data from the Energy Information Administration showed.

-Gold fell more than 1 percent to a five-year low as the bounce in the dollar fueled downside momentum.
+Gold fell more than 1 percent to a five-year low as a bounce in the dollar fueled downside momentum.

 Copper prices hit a two-week low as worries about demand from top consumer China mounted.